n4nidhinchandran/songbird/readme.md

-# Chapter 19: The Page Manager Part 2
+# Chapter 20: The Front View

-In this chapter, we are going to integrate NestablePageBundle with EasyAdminBundle.
-We are also going to improve the cms by integrating a wysiwyg editor (ckeditor) and create a custom locale dropdown.
+Going to "http://songbird.app/" has nothing at the moment because we have so far been focusing on the the admin area and not touched the frontend.
+In this chapter, we will create an automatic route based on the slug and display the frontend view when the slug matches.
+Any route that matches "/" and "/home" will be using the index template while the rest of the pages will be using the view template.

+We will create a simple home and subpages using bootstrap and use [smartmenus javascript library](http://www.smartmenus.org/) to create the top menu which will render the the submenus as well.

+Lastly, we'll add a language toggle so that the page can render different languages easily.
+The menu and page content will be rendered based on the toggled language.
+To get the menu to display different languages, we will create a custom twig function (an extension called MenuLocaleTitle).

 ## Objectives

 > * Define User Stories
-> * Adding new image field to PageMeta Entity
-> * Installing of CKEditor
-> * Integration with EasyAdminBundle
-> * Creating Custom Locale Selector Form Type
+> * Creating the Frontend
-> * Update BDD Tests (Optional)
+> * Update BDD

 ## Pre-setup